0xh34rtl3ss/OSProgramming/README.md

 1. Open this link [Replit](https://replit.com/join/cpectbkwdn-imranmohamad26)
 2. Run the program

-the program will display the banker's algorithm table if all the process are satisifed with the condition and thus display the safe sequence. if not, the program will display '-1'
+the program will display the banker's algorithm table if all the process are satisifed with the conditions and thus display the safe sequence. if not, the program will display '-1'

-the user will run exit if the user enter '0'
+the program will terminate if the user enter '0'